GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ### Configuring Forseti

-In this section you will perform the base configuration to get Forseti up and running.
+In this section, you perform the base configuration to get Forseti up and running.

 #### Enable domain-wide delegation